-At the end of the season, the company is celebrated with its own fully-produced show.
+At the end of the season, the company is celebrated with its own fully produced show.
 Apprentices leave the program with a portfolio of practical work experience and job skills, preparing them for a long future in the arts industry.

 All applicants must be 18 years or older.

-Submit your online application—available on this page during the submission window—and upload your support materials.
+A link to the application will appear on this page when the audition window is live.
 To be notified when the application submission window opens, please join our email list and select Auditions & Jobs.

 - cover letter

-- current headshot
+- current headshot (actors only)

 - current résumé

-Can I participate in the acting apprenticeship part-time?
+Can I participate in the apprenticeship part-time?

 No, participants must have flexible, almost full-time availability and are expected to prioritize the apprenticeship for the season.
-Applicants interested in part-time involvement should consider volunteering or internships.

 Is housing included?